 “It’s actually pretty straightforward,” he said.
 “If we cover our faces, and both you and anyone you’re interacting with are wearing a mask, the risk of transmission goes way down.
 Being outside, having distance between you and other people reduces the risk of transmission dramatically.”

 According to CBC News, Dr. Theresa Tam, Canada’s chief public health officer, echoed that sentiment in a briefing on Aug.
-4. She also expressed concern that even once a vaccine is developed, it might be a while before manufacturers can produce enough doses for the entire population (though there are now four companies who have moved into Phase 3 trials).
+4. She also expressed concern that even once a vaccine is developed, it might be a while before manufacturers can produce enough doses for the entire population.

 “We can’t at this stage just put all of our focus [on a vaccine] in the hopes that this is the silver bullet solution,” Tam said.
 “We’re going to have to manage this pandemic certainly over the next year, but certainly [we are] planning for the longer term of the next two to three years during which the vaccine may play a role but we don’t know yet.”